NameFilled/HongCIRC/README.md

 1. Launch the application by running `python app.py`.
 2. Navigate to `http://127.0.0.1:5000` in your browser.
 3. Use the homepage to explore sample data and access query pages.
-4. Query individual tables by entering primary keys.
+4. Query individual tables by entering primary keys or species names.

 ### Using the APIs